rabutler-usbr/crssplot/doc/README.md

 #### Tables and Figures

 The following tables and figures are created by running `main.R`.
 The steps necessary to update `main.R` are included in the following section.
-The boolean variable that controls whether each set of figures are created are included in parentheses.
+The boolean variable that controls whether each set of figures is created are included in parentheses.

 * System conditions table (`makeFiguresAndTables`)
   * Trim to 5-years for PPT (not handled in this code)